Bugswriter/tuxi/README.md

 windows system.
 Linux runs faster even with older hardware whereas windows are slower compared to Linux.
 ```
-* Quotations are optional if you want to search with some special character.
+* Quotations are optional, but should be used if you want to search with special characters.
-* You can write question directly like `tuxi linus torvalds birthday`
+* You can also write your query as a statement, e.g. `tuxi linus torvalds birthday`

 ## How this work?
-It simply use google search results.
-By using pup I scrape google search results and get cream information like answer of one word question or paragraph which google show on top.
-Sometimes Google give multiple cream information like one word results and other information on right In that case It show result of the basis of priority.
-I do scraping with `pup` and use some Unix tools like `awk` `sed` to do the magic.
+The script uses pup to scrape Google search results and return a clean, concise answer based on the top search result.
+If the query returns several results that are concise enough for tuxi to return, tuxi will show the results on the basis of priority.

+In addition to using `pup` for scraping, `tuxi` also uses `awk` and `sed` to process and return results.

 ## License
 Do whatever you want.
-Just don't make money from this and If you do 70% is mine.
+Just don't make money from this, but if you do 70% is mine.